Vemb

-Vemb is a little town in west Jutland, Denmark wtith a population of 1,276 (1 January 2022).
+Vemb is a little town in west Jutland, Denmark with a population of 1,238 (1 January 2025).
 The town is close to Nissum Fjord and Storå.
-Vemb also has a station on the railway line between Ringkøbing and Holstebro.
+Vemb also has a railway station on the railway line between Ringkøbing and Holstebro.
 Nørre Vosborg, a manor house surrounded by ramparts, is located 2 kilometers south of the town.
 It is one of Denmark's oldest manor houses and was mentioned as early as 1299.
 Vemb lies in Vemb Parish, which belongs to Holstebro Municipality in Region Midtjylland.

 History

 The town's name has been known from 1325 and throughout the years up until 1844 has been spelled in 8–9 different ways: